OctopusDeploy/docs/docs/projects/variables/variable-templates.md

 position: 100
 ---

-Working with [tenants](/docs/tenants/index.md) in Octopus allows you to deploy releases to multiple customers.
-As you work with multi-tenant releases there are two different types of [variables](/docs/projects/variables/index.md) supported:
+Variable templates let you specify which [variables](/docs/projects/variables/index.md) are required to successfully deploy a project to a [tenant](/docs/tenants/index.md), and to provide those variables per tenant.

+Each variable template can define the data type, name, label, help text, and default value.

+There are two types of variable templates:

-- [Common variables](#adding-a-variable-template) are variable values that are common across all tenants but need a unique value per tenant.
+- [Library variable set templates](#adding-a-variable-template) are variable values that are common across all tenants but need a unique value per tenant.
 For example, website names, titles, headers, images, logo, URLs, contact information.
 These values don't change across projects and environments for a tenant.
-- [Project variables](#project-variable-templates) are variable values that differ between projects and environments for a tenant.
+- [Project templates](#project-templates) are variable values that differ between projects and environments for a tenant.
 For example, server names or database connection settings.

-The Variable template feature lets you specify which variables are required to successfully deploy a project to a tenant, and to provide those variables per tenant.

-Each variable template can define the data type, name, label, help text, and default value.

 :::hint
 For a working example see our multi-tenant deployments guide: [Working with tenant-specific variables](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md).
 :::

-## Library set variable template {#adding-a-variable-template}
+## Library variable set templates {#adding-a-variable-template}

 To specify common variables that can be used across multiple tenants, you need to add a Variable template to either an existing or new Library variable set: